 Income brackets and tax rates for the assessment year 2023:

 |Taxable Income (MYR)||Tax Rate (%)|

 Payment of tax is deducted through MTD.

-Annual calculation and filings depend on individual earnings and the number dependents.
+Annual calculations and filings depend on individual earnings and the number of dependents.

 Important Information for Malaysian Employees